Mrazi09/Prominence-GW-discriminator/README.md

 # Prominence: GW discriminator
-Auxiliar code for the paper: "Prominence: A discriminator of gravitational wave signals" by myself and collaborators (António P. Morais and Danny Marfatia).
-Paper available at arXiv:2509.04384.
+Auxiliary code for the paper: "Prominence: A discriminator of gravitational wave signals" by João Gonçalves, Danny Marfatia and António P. Morais.
+Original paper available at [arXiv:2509.04384.](https://arxiv.org/abs/2509.04384)

 **GW_Data**: ```.csv``` files with the sensitivity curves for different GW experiments.
 For the NG15 file, it is the periodrigams dataset;